lucasbedout/detective/README.md

 - orderby=name,created_at : order your results by name and creation date
 - direction=asc / direction=desc : direction of your orderby parameters (will move in the future)

+# Development Roadmap

+- Add existence checking (not null, not empty)
+- Add not filter
+- Performance issues with big Many To Many queries (>100k rows)